YEAR ONE TOY TOPIC

 YEAR ONE "FOOD GLORIOUS FOOD"

-This term’s topic is “Food, Glorious Food”.
-The children are exploring the story “Pumpkin Soup” and thinking about how to solve differences between friends.
-In science they are discovering that living things need food, water and air to stay alive.
-Comparing different breakfasts across the world and developing their awareness of global citizenship by studying the diets of children in other countries in geography.
+The children are explored the story “Pumpkin Soup” and thought about how to solve differences between friends.
+In science they discovered that living things need food, water and air to stay alive.
+Compared different breakfasts across the world and developed their awareness of global citizenship by studying the diets of children in other countries in geography.

-They have also been studying the book "Supertato" and had to create their own Superhero from fruits and vegetables.
+They have also studied the book "Supertato" to create their own Superhero from fruits and vegetables.

 One visited RHS Garden Wisley part of their “Enchanted Garden” topic.
 During the visit they took part in an “Incredible Edible Plants” workshop which involved planting their own pea seeds which they brought back to school to look after them and watch them grow.
 They visited the orchards and greenhouses, explored the vegetable and herb gardens, and learnt how some food is produced.
 They also discussed which part of the plant can be eaten.